Judgment Day: Truth vs. Myth

 Did the Second Coming of Messiah coincide with the fall of Jerusalem?
 You Decide: Discovery.

-We ask you to use our social media links below to discuss this wonderful discovery with your family and friends, and send us your comments: Contact the Realists.
+We ask you to use our social media links below to discuss this wonderful discovery with your family and friends and send us your questions and comments: Contact the Realists.

 There were hundreds of Laws that God Gave to the ancient Israel; not just the Ten Commandments.